botworld-wiki/beatburger.github.io/pages/wiki/tests.md

 ---

-layout: testing
+layout: default
-permalink: /tests
+permalink: /
-title: Botworld Adventure community Wiki
+title: Botworld Adventure Wiki, by the community
-description: Everything about Bots, Abilities, Maps,.. anything in Botworld !
+description: Everything about every Bot, Ability, Map,.. anything in Botworld !
 All the best Tips, Guides, and Resources the Botworld Adventure community could gather.

 ---